Search the FAQs

 Yes, no problem.
-Head over to our online mastering page to sign up and upload your track
+We can provide a test master for all new clients.
+Head over to our online mastering page to sign up and upload your track.

 The easiest way to send your tracks is online.
 Further details on how to do this can be found here.
 Alternatively we can accept files on a data CDR/DVDR, audio CD, DAT and mini disc.
 If you have your music in any other formats then please contact us first.

 Sure thing.
 Send us your track and we will do a free test master for comparison.
 We just ask that if you are sending to a number of mastering companies then please let us know first.